-Club chief training officers with SLSA eLearning admin access can run training status reports in the SLSA eLearning platform to identify members with SLS Members Area Accounts who have completed online theory components.
-Clubs are advised to refer to their SurfGuard club officer settings to note who their current chief training officer is as well as submit a request to the SLSA IT Helpdesk for any additional assessors and endorsed delegates who require admin access to run skills maintenance reports.
+Club chief training officers with SLSA eLearning admin access can run training status reports in the SLSA eLearning platform to identify members with SLS Members Area Accounts who have completed online theory.
+Clubs are advised to refer to their SurfGuard club officer settings to note who their current chief training officer is.

-Surf lifesaving clubs using the new SLSA Assessment mobile application may also see at any time the online course completion status of members with SLS Members Area accounts who are registered in the app for a specific skills maintenance event.
+Surf lifesaving clubs using the SLSA Assessing App may also see at any time the online course completion status of members with SLS Members Area accounts who are registered in the app for a specific skills maintenance event.